BlockSettle/BlockSettleDB/linuxbuild/Linux_build_notes.md

 $ git submodule update
 ~~~

 At this point, you may want to check the authenticity of the source code, as stated above.
-You can do that by typing the following (replacing `0.93.1` with the latest Armory version):
+You can do that by typing the following (replacing `0.96` with the specific Armory version that you're compiling):

 ~~~bash
 $ git checkout v0.96